denera/denera.github.io/content/authors/admin/_index.md

 bio: My research interests are in tackling the mathematical, algorithmic and software design challenges in proliferating the use of numerical optimization techniques in engineering research and industrial design.

 interests:
-- Numerical Optimization
+- PDE-Constrained Optimization
-- Simulation-based Design
+- Scientific Machine Learning
 - High Performance Computing
-- Open Source Software
+- Reusable Scientific Software

 education:
   courses: